BusinessCategory

 Step 5: Open a local business bank account

-It will be easier if you are physically in Hong Kong, but some banks may allow a local appointed legal representative.
+It will be easier if you are physically in Hong Kong, but some banks may allow a locally appointed legal representative.

 While each bank has its own review documents checklist, here are some general required documents: